jeffreylanters/unity-nest-utilities-client/README.md

 }
 ```

-Once created your request using the builder, it's time to send it over to the API.
+Once created your Request using the Builder, it's time to send it over to your API.
 To do this, yield the Send method provided by the builder.
+This will start the request and send over your data over to the server.

 ```csharp
 public class TestComponent : MonoBehaviour {